 On 15 November 2005, we announced our next-generation network including an extensive FTTN network to provide high speed broadband services in Australia's five largest cities.
 The rollout of the FTTN network was, however, subject to obtaining what we viewed a reasonable regulatory outcome including acceptable guarantees about what services would have to be provided to competitors under the access regime and how much they would be required to pay.
 No such outcome was achieved, and accordingly, on 7 August 2006, we announced that the discussions with the ACCC to allow this investment to proceed had failed.
-We have made clear that we would not invest in an FTTN network unless we were satisfied that our costs would be recovered.
+We have made clear that we would not invest in an FTTN network unless we were satisfied that our costs would be recognised (especially those we incur in providing services to rural, regional and remote Australia) and could be recovered.